The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-When you take out a private student loan, it can be tempting to spend the cash on whatever you want.
+When you take out a private student loan, spending the cash on whatever you want can be tempting.
 But it’s important to remember that the money isn’t a windfall — and your lender isn’t writing you a blank check.

 You can usually borrow only up to the cost of attendance, minus other financial aid, and the lender will set rules on how you can spend the money you borrow.
-Generally, you can use private student loans for education costs and living expenses.
-Here’s a closer look at what falls into those categories.
+Generally, you can use private student loans for living expenses and education costs.
+If you spend student loan money on non-approved expenses, the lender may terminate the loan.
+You’ll also pay student loan interest rates for expenses that aren’t necessary.
+Here’s a closer look at what falls into approved categories.

 What you can spend your private student loans on

-Every private lender has its own rules about how you can use loan funds, so check your loan documents or contact your lender for details.
-Borrowers can typically use private student loans to pay for educational and living expenses only, which may include:
+Every private lender has its own rules about using loan funds, so check your loan documents or contact your lender for details.
+So, what can private student loans be used for?
+Borrowers can typically use private student loans for living expenses and for educational costs only.
+Whether they be first-year costs or expenses later on, they may include:

-- College tuition: Private student loans are usually used to pay for tuition, which is the basic cost of enrolling in classes.
-This is typically the largest education-related expense.
+- College tuition: Private student loans are usually used to pay for tuition: the basic cost of enrolling in classes.
+This is typically the largest education-related expense that makes up the average cost of college.

 - Fees: Your school might charge academic fees associated with your degree program or institutional fees that cover things like parking at the school and using campus facilities.
 Your loans can cover these costs.